hpi-schul-cloud/oeh-search-etl/Readme.md

 # Open Edu Hub Search ETL

 This repository is forked from openeduhub.
-Only a few spiders are directly in use with oeh being the main one.
+Only a few spiders are directly in use with oeh_spider being the main one.
 Others are mediothek_pixiothek, merlin, sodix.
 Notable differences to the original repository are schulcloud/ and run.py.

 The terms "spider" and "crawler" may be used interchangeable.